cla-cif/movie-DB-2000s/README.md

 > Future features will be based on the users' requests and consequent necessities.

+## User Stories
+Looking at our "persona" from the design thinking process, the following user story was the crucial point around which I created an efficient query.
+The acceptance criteria points have been addressed and documented in the following [Fixed Issue](#Fixed) section.
+The User Story is in the [Issues](https://github.com/cla-cif/movie-DB-2000s/issues/3) tab of this repository.

+### Story:
+As a film blogger I want my search to be effective so that I can search actors and directors by full name or partial name and, match foreign alphabet characters I don't have on my keyboard by typing the closest character I can think of.

+### Acceptance Criteria:
+- I want to be able to write in lower or upper case.
+- I want to be able to find names by typing just one letter.
+- I want to match similar names that differ only by diacritical marks.

+Which from the developer's side translated into these __Tasks__:
+- [ ] apply lowercase method to user's input and dataframe.
+- [ ] implement nested loops to match partial strings.
+- [ ] apply normalization method to return the Unicode normal form for the user's input and dataframe.

 ## Testing
 I manually tested this project throughout the development process by doing the following:
  - I ran the code through the PEP8 linter.